ezbz12345/pitt-apalachian-study/fresh_jekyll/ccs.md

 ## What will parents be asked to do?

-Participants will be asked to complete a 45-60 minute telephone interview about personal, occupational, and environmental risk factors.
+Participants will be asked to complete a 45-60 minute telephone interview about  individual, occupational (where they work), and environmental risk factors (e.g. potential chemical exposures where they live).
 Participants will be compensated for their time.

 ## Confidentiality

-Any information provided for this research study will be kept strictly confidential and information will be aggregated with no individual identification.
+Any information provided for this research study will be kept strictly confidential.
+Information shared with others will be grouped and will protect participants so that no one outside of the study team can find out any personal information.

 ## Who is paying for this study?